 My travel qualifies for tax relief.
 What exactly can I get tax relief on?

-If your travel qualifies for tax relief, then assuming your employer does not pay or reimburse the expenses, you should be able to claim a tax deduction for your travel expenses (e.g. train or bus fares).
+If your travel qualifies for tax relief, then assuming your employer does not pay or reimburse the expenses, you should be able to claim a tax deduction for your travel expenses (for example, train or bus fares).
 If you use your own transport for such journeys there is the statutory system of tax-free approved mileage allowances for business journeys.
 If an employer pays less than these amounts, you can claim tax relief for the unused balance of the approved amount (this is known as the Mileage Allowance Relief (MAR) system).

 Travel expenses can also include subsistence (food and drink) and accommodation (where there is an overnight stay).
 You can read more about such tax relief on our page What if I use my own car for business purposes?.